canonical/launchpad-manual/docs/user/explanation/teams/team-management.rst

 -  **Restricted:** the only way to join a team is to be added by one of its administrators.

-These subscription policies are similar to those used for mailing lists.
-They allow you, as the creator or administrator of a team, to decide how flexible you want to be, and to maintain good control of the growth of your community, if you choose.
+These allow you, as the creator or administrator of a team, to decide how flexible you want to be, and to maintain good control of the growth of your community, if you choose.